-Pursuant to the Company's Notice of Articles filed pursuant to the Business Corporations Act (British Columbia), the Company is authorized to issue 10,000,000 preferred shares without par value.
+Pursuant to the Company's Notice of Articles filed under the Business Corporations Act (British Columbia), the Company is authorized to issue 10,000,000 preferred shares without par value.
 The authorized but unissued preferred shares may be issued in designated series from time to time by one or more resolutions adopted by the Directors.
 The Directors have the authority to determine the preferences, limitations and relative rights of each series of preferred shares.
-At November 30, 2014 and 2013, no preferred shares were issued or outstanding.
+At November 30, 2015 and 2014, no preferred shares were issued or outstanding.